 During the cooking week, we will have lunch and dinner at some lovely places.
 We are going to have lunch between the market stalls to enjoy beautiful regional products, we dine in a historical place, we taste a traditional Provencal meal and a complete Roman lunch is prepared for us!

 Experienced tour guide

-The historical cooking trip to Provence is all-inclusive.
-Every cooking class, meal, drink, way of transport, tasting and entrance fee is included in the costs.
+The historical cooking week in Provence is all-inclusive.
+Every cooking class, meal, drink, way of local transport, tasting and entrance fee is included in the costs.
 The only thing that is not included is transport to and from the accommodation.
 When booking the cooking week via the link below, you make a deposit of 50% of the total amount.
 Details about the remaining 50% will follow shortly after booking.